14-year-old hearing & speech-impaired girl gangraped, minor among 2 held

 Rewa (MP), Jan 16: A 14-year-old hearing and speech-impaired girl was allegedly raped by two persons, including a minor, in Rewa district of Madhya Pradesh, police said on Wednesday.

-The incident occurred at Baikunthpur town, around 23 kms from Rewa, on Tuesday night, police said.
+The incident occurred at Baikunthpur town, around 23 km from Rewa, on Tuesday night, police said.

-The accused duo- Dipak Sakat and his 17-year-old accomplice- have been arrested, Rewa District Superintendent of Police, Abid Khan, said.
+The accused duo, Dipak Sakat and his 17-year-old accomplice have been arrested, Rewa District Superintendent of Police, Abid Khan, said.

 "When the girl was going home around 9 pm, the accused stopped her and forcibly took her to a deserted house in Baikunthpur, where they raped her," he added.